elementary/docs/writing-apps/our-first-app/packaging.md

 ## Flatpak Manifest

 The Flatpak manifest file describes your app's build dependencies and required permissions.
-Create a flatpak manifest in your project root with the following contents:
+Create a `com.github.yourusername.yourrepositoryname.yml` file in your project root with the following contents:

 ```yml
 # This is the same ID that you've used in meson.build and other files